Saturday 1 September 2018

 Places are limited to 8 people.
 Please wear clothing and shoes appropriate for working around an open fire.
 It is also advisable to wear warm layers, as historic buildings can be cool.

 £60 per person, including tuition, teas and coffees.
-Vegetarian refreshments will be provided, if you have any other dietary requirements please let us know in advance.
+If you have any dietary requirements please let us know in advance.

 Please read our terms and conditions before booking.